-Colorado has two levels of alcohol-related driving offenses and both are based on the measurement of blood alcohol concentration (BAC) in the body.
+Colorado has two levels of alcohol-related driving offenses, and both are based on the measurement of blood alcohol concentration (BAC) in the body.

-Driving Under the Influence of Alcohol or Drugs (DUI):
+- Driving Under the Influence of Alcohol or Drugs (DUI).

-DWAI First Offense―8 points toward license suspension; $100 to $500 fine; two to 180 days in jail; 24 to 48 hours community service.
+DWAI 1st Offense: 12 points toward license suspension; $200 to $1500 fine; up to 1 year in jail; up to 96 hours community service.

 - A tow truck will take your car and impound it.